Neeli Bendapudi, PhDPresident, Penn State

 Dambly is a Penn State graduate, where he earned a Bachelor of Science degree in real estate and insurance.Biography

-David Han, MDProfessor, Penn State College of Medicine and Penn State College of Engineering
+David Han, MDProfessor Emeritus, Penn State College of Medicine and Penn State College of Engineering

-Dr. David Han is professor of surgery, radiology and engineering design at Penn State College of Medicine and Penn State College of Engineering.
-A vascular surgeon, Han joined the faculty at the College of Medicine in 2002, where he has served as the program director of the residency training programs in general and vascular surgery.
+Dr. David Han is professor emeritus of surgery, radiology and engineering design at Penn State College of Medicine and Penn State College of Engineering, having served as faculty until 2021.
+While at Penn State, Han served as the program director of the residency training programs in general and vascular surgery.

-In 2011 and again in 2017, Han was elected to the American Medical Association Relative Value Scale Update Committee, which makes recommendations to the Center for Medicare and Medicaid Services regarding the value of physician-provided services.
-He also serves on the editorial board of the Surgical Council on Resident Education, the largest online curriculum for surgeons in training.
+In 2011 and again in 2017, Han was elected to the American Medical Association Relative Value Scale Update Committee, which makes recommendations to the Centers for Medicare & Medicaid Services regarding the value of physician-provided services.
+He has served on the editorial board of the Surgical Council on Resident Education, the largest online curriculum for surgeons in training.
 In 2018, Han was elected vice chair of the Accreditation Council for Graduate Medical Education Review Committee for Surgery, the organization responsible for setting and monitoring the professional educational standards essential in preparing physicians to deliver safe, high-quality medical care to all Americans.

-At Penn State, Han serves as a University Faculty Senator and in 2015 was elected as the inaugural academic member of the Penn State Board of Trustees.
+In 2015, Han was elected by the Faculty Senate as the inaugural academic member of the Penn State Board of Trustees.
 He was the 75th president of the Penn State Alumni Association and in 2011 was named a Penn State Alumni Fellow.
 His research interests in surgical education and the learning environment have been funded through multiple sources, including the National Institutes of Health.
 In 2014, he was named a Penn State College of Medicine Distinguished Educator.

-Karen HanlonExecutive Vice President, Chief Operating Officer, Chief Financial Officer and Treasurer Highmark Health
+Karen HanlonExecutive Vice President and Chief Operating Officer, Highmark Health

-Karen Hanlon is the executive vice president, chief operating officer, chief financial officer (CFO) and treasurer at Highmark Health, a Pittsburgh-based national health and wellness organization and the second-largest integrated delivery and financing system in America.
-She is responsible for overseeing the long-term operations of Highmark Health as the organization focuses on bringing transformational, value-based care to its customers and growing beyond traditional health care models and core markets.
-Hanlon oversees the operations of Gateway Health, the Highmark Health-Penn State Health partnership, HM Health Solutions and Highmark Health Analytics and Informatics.
+Karen Hanlon is executive vice president and chief operating officer of Highmark Health, a Pittsburgh-based national, blended health organization.
+She is responsible for overseeing the strategy and long-term operations of Highmark Health and Highmark Inc., as the organization focuses on bringing transformational care to its customers and growing beyond traditional health care models, products and services.
+Hanlon also oversees the operations of Gateway Health, the Highmark Health-Penn State Health partnership and HM Health Solutions.

 Keith MasserChair and Chief Executive Officer, Sterman Masser Inc.